csirtgadgets/bearded-avenger/.github/issue_template.md

 # Did you check the FAQ https://github.com/csirtgadgets/bearded-avenger-deploymentkit/wiki/FAQ ?

+# Are you running with hunters enabled?
+If so, does turning them off resolve the problem?

 # Expected behavior and actual behavior.

 # Steps to reporduce the problem